 - Be aware and note all of your buyer touchpoints – Touchpoints relate to any interaction your buyers have with your brand.
 This can be through ads, newsletters or more.

 - Mark journeys taken by your persona – Separate your discovered touchpoints and create journeys each of your personas can take.

 By paying attention to these factors, you can easily start to develop a map that can be a valuable addition to your marketing, designs and brand strategy as well.

 Once you’ve created the map/s here’s how to use it.

-Stop the pain - Plan and action how you will fix this pain points making for a seamless experience.
+- Stop the pain – Plan and action how you will fix these pain points making for a seamless experience.
 This may be updating your website design, retraining a telesales team, or replanning a targeting campaign.

-Creating a map gives you the opportunity to step back and really put yourself in your customers shoes.
-As a form of investment, dedicating your attention to this map, and then perfecting the roadblocks and pain points, will give your a far greater return than investing in singular, pigeon holed projects.
+Creating a map allows you to step back and put yourself in your customers’ shoes.
+As a form of investment, dedicating your attention to this map, and then perfecting the roadblocks and pain points, will give you a far greater return than investing in the singular, pigeon-holed projects.